-The number one mistake people most often make when shopping for home insurance is that they shop for it based on price alone.
-The best price – or premiums, as it is known in the insurance industry – does not always equate to the best coverage, and not all homeowner policies are created equally.
+The number one mistake people make most often when shopping for home insurance is that they shop for it based on price alone.
+The best price – or premiums, as it is referred to in the insurance industry – does not always equate to the best coverage, and not all homeowner policies are created equally.
 Many have different endorsements, limits, conditions, and exclusions that only a licensed professional can educate and advise you on.

 That’s why using an independent agent, like Hanson & Ryan, for an insurance quote is vital to your insurance protection.
 We can review and evaluate your exposure and offer you the coverage you need at a competitive price.